JerivasioYawa/JerivasioYawa.github.io/README.md

 ---

 ##  Professional Summary
-Final-year Information and Communication Technology student at the Cape Peninsula University of Technology (CPUT.
-Specializing in Application Development with practical experience in software development, database management, and IT support.
-Passionate about delivering efficient, user-focused technology solutions.
+Final-year Information and Communication Technology student specializing in Application Development.
+Possess practical experience in IT support and software development through multiple academic projects.
+Proficient in Java, Python, and PHP, with hands-on experience in database management and system troubleshooting across Windows and Linux environments.
+Strong foundation in networking and cybersecurity, with a passion for delivering efficient, user-focused technology solutions in a professional IT environment.
 ---

 ##  Education